Applied-Scientific-Research/Omega2D/README.md

 Completed tasks:

+* ~~Support multiple body rotation by augmenting only the required blocks in the BEM calculation~~
+* ~~Support body rotation by precalculating the surface sheet strengths necessary to account for the motion of the enclosed body~~
 * ~~Allow geometries with different Body pointers to be different collections~~
 * ~~Add "Save setup", "Save flow", and "Save image" buttons~~ - Good enough
 * ~~Get motion expressions to write to JSON file correctly - including collecting separate geometries into one body~~